Brian Epstein: Early life

-Brian Epstein was born on 19 September 1934 in 4 Rodney Street, Liverpool.
-Harry and Queenie also had another son named Clive, who was born 22 months after his older brother.
-During World War II the Epsteins moved to Southport, where two schools expelled Epstein for laziness and poor performance, but returned to Liverpool in 1945.
+Brian Epstein was born on 19 September 1934 at 4 Rodney Street, Liverpool.
+Harry and Queenie had a second son, Clive, 22 months later.
+During World War II the Epsteins moved to Southport, where two schools expelled Epstein for laziness and poor performance, but the family returned to Liverpool in 1945.
 The Epsteins lived at 197 Queens Drive, Childwall in Liverpool, and remained there for the next 30 years.
 The family was aided by a live-in nanny.

 Epstein's parents moved him from one boarding school to another, including Clayesmore School in Dorset, Liverpool College, and a Jewish school in Kent.
 He spent two years at Wrekin College in Wellington, Shropshire, where he was taught the violin.
 At Wrekin, Epstein suffered from the strict culture, possibly in part as a result of his suppressed homosexuality.
 Epstein fell in love with the arts, particularly theatre, and it was his one consistently successful school subject.
 His favourite book as a child was Pamela Brown's The Swish of the Curtain.
 Shortly before his 16th birthday he sent a long letter to his father stating that he wanted to become a dress designer, but Harry Epstein was adamantly opposed, and after serving a six months' apprenticeship at another company his son finally had to "report for duty" at the family's furniture shop on a £5 per week wage.

 In December 1952, Epstein was conscripted to do his national service as a data entry clerk into the Royal Army Service Corps, and was posted to the Albany Street Barracks near Regent's Park in London in spring 1953, where he was often reprimanded for not collecting his army pay.
 Epstein used this posting to explore London's high culture for the first time and also visited local relatives.
 By January 1954, Epstein had seen numerous Army psychiatrists, who recommended an early medical discharge.

 After returning to Liverpool, he was put in charge of the Clarendon Furnishing shop in Hoylake and in 1955 was made a director of NEMS.
 In September 1956, he took a trip to London to meet a friend but after being there for only one day, was robbed of his passport, birth certificate, chequebook, wristwatch, and all the money he had in his possession.
 He did not want his parents to find out, so he worked as a department store clerk until he had earned enough money to buy a train ticket back to Liverpool.
 On returning home he confessed his homosexuality to a psychiatrist—a friend of the Epstein family—who suggested to Harry Epstein that his son should leave Liverpool as soon as possible.
 During the sessions, Epstein revealed his ambition of becoming an actor, so his parents allowed him to go to London to study.